mongodb/docs/source/server-status.rst

    differences in time zone, restarting the database may result in some data loss.

-   Also consider ongoing operations which might routinely block write operations for a time before becoming alarmed.
+   Also consider ongoing operations that might skew this value by routinely block write operations.

 cursors
 -------